Walk With Jesus

 The EFCA is growing to include people from every generation and region of the United States representing an increasing variety of ethnic, racial, and cultural backgrounds.
 We invite you to explore the possibility of joining us in the ministry fellowship of CrossWay Community, a local expression of the EFCA!

 Crossway Community — Nationally/Internationally

 The terms “Evangelical” and “Free” in our culture have come to mean different things to different people.
 Though they may seem outdated to some, or watered down to others, we invite you to read on to get a glimpse of why these words are foundational to us as a denomination.

 No, “evangelical” does not denote a political voting block.
 The term “Evangelical” refers to our faith, our theology.
 We are committed to the proclamation of the Gospel, the good news of Jesus Christ, and to the Scriptures as being the inspired, inerrant, authoritative and sufficient Word of God.

 What does “Free” mean?

 Originally, the term “Free” meant “non-state” church.
-That is, “Free” churches in Europe were birthed from the Reformation and refused to accept state-funded clergy who would then tell them (via the state) how to run their church, what to believe, etc. Instead, free-church folks said to the state, “We are free to govern our own affairs under the authority, not of our king or queen, but of the Word of God and King Jesus”.
+That is, “Free” churches in Europe were birthed from the Reformation and refused to accept state-funded clergy who would then tell them (via the state) how to run their church, what to believe, etc. Instead, free-church folks said to the state, “We are free to govern our own affairs under the authority, not of our king or queen, but of the Word of God and Jesus Christ”.
 So “free” simply refers to our polity, our structure and organization.
 We are committed to a local congregational form of government.